Learn to grow plants naturally and by working with the natural environment

-- Compare the advantages with disadvantages of using organic versus non-organic fertilizers.
+- Compare the advantages with disadvantages of using organic versus non-organic fertilisers.

-- Determine different organic fertilizers that are commonly available in your locality.
+- Determine different organic fertilisers that are commonly available in your locality.

 - Compare factors affecting the selection of different organic fertilisers, including: *Proportions of different nutrients *Likelihood of burn *Buffering characteristics *Where it is to be used *Method of handling *Cost *Availability.

 - Determine mulch materials readily available for organic growing in your locality.

 - Compare different mulches suitable for organic growing systems, in terms of: *Interaction with water (e.g. repellence, absorbency, drainage) *Nitrogen draw down *Toxins *Rate of decomposition *Insulation properties *Weed suppression *Availability *Cost *Nutrient content *Ease of handling.

 - Explain how different, specified leguminous plant species, may be used to improve soil fertility.

 - Explain how different worm species may be used to improve soil fertility, on a specific site./li>